 Asking Someone Out

-From the subtle approach to the direct move, there is something for everyone.
-In Spain and Latin America, men traditionally make the first move and ask out the women.
+From a subtle approach to a direct move, there is something for everyone.
+In Spain and Latin America, traditionally men make the first move and ask out the women.
 In modern times though, it is not uncalled for if the woman asks the man out.
 To make your interests known, you can say any of the following:

 - Do you want to go out with me? – ¿Quieres salir conmigo?